CIT Bank: A century-old commitment to savings

 CIT savings accounts and CDs

-It takes only $100 to open an interest-bearing, online CIT savings account.
-CIT says it strives to recognize loyal customers with competitive interest rates, including a special "preferred status" rate on its savings account for customers who carry a minimum balance of $25,000 or more.
+It takes only $100 to open an online high interest savings account with CIT.
+The bank says it strives to recognize loyal customers with competitive interest rates, including a special "preferred status" rate on its savings account for customers who carry a minimum balance of $25,000 or more.
 You can make deposits to or withdrawals from your account simply by linking it to your existing accounts at another bank.

 If you're interested in a CD, you have three options at CIT Bank:

-Achiever: This option allows you to maximize your CD earnings in a relatively short time period.
-The minimum amount to open an Achiever CD is $25,000, and your term options are one or two years.
+RampUp CDs: This option allows you to maximize your CD earnings for three-year and four-year CDs.
+The minimum amount to open a RampUp CD is $25,000 for three- and four-year terms.
 If rates go up, you may be eligible to lock in the higher rate.
 You also can boost your savings by adding to your CD once at any point during its term.

 Jumbo: The savings vehicle is designed for long-term investors with ample funds to set aside.
 Offering the highest APY of the three options, it requires a minimum investment of $100,000.
-The available CD durations are two, three and five years.
+The available CD durations are two, three, four and five years.

 Click here to open a CIT Deposits Account.